Annalouu/an-engineswap/README.md

 - My discord: https://discord.gg/94FQvA84vB

 # Feats
-- Custom Engine
+- Custom Engine.
-- Custom Sounds
+- Custom Sounds.
-- Fully Server sync using Onesync state bags
+- Fully Server sync using Onesync state bags.
 - Cleaned and optimized and removed all the useless functions.
+- If you are an admin you can do ```/carsound``` to open the engine swap menu without setting a zone.
-- Create a new zone using the command ```/createzone``` in the game
+- Create a new zone using the command ```/createzone``` in the game.
-- View a list of all zones using the command ```/zonelist```
+- View a list of all zones using the command ```/zonelist```.
-- Add a new sound to the swap engine list using the command ```/addsound```
+- Add a new sound to the swap engine list using the command ```/addsound```.
-- view all sound lists using the command ```/soundlist```
+- view all sound lists using the command ```/soundlist```.
-- Each zone has its own authorized job
+- Each zone has its own authorized job.
-- You can make it so only bosses of the jobs can engine swap
+- You can make it so only bosses of the jobs can engine swap.
-- You can add more zones for more mechanic shops
+- You can add more zones for more mechanic shops.

 # Install
 - You need to download: https://github.com/Annalouu/an-engines